 The Hororata Highland Games (HHG) was created in 2011 from the community’s desire to take charge of its own future following the Canterbury earthquakes and the devastation of a number of key community facilities.
 Rather than wait for assistance a motivated group of individuals developed a theme which resonated with them and filled a unique gap in the event market, the HHG was born and is now a permeant fixture in the Scottish Competition calendar.

 The event attracts over 300 competitors who compete in Highland Dancing, Piping and Drumming, Tug O’ War, Highland Spin (a fleece to garment challenge), Small Bore Shooting, Amateur Scottish heavy athletics (men’s and women’s) and the Oceania Heavyweight Championship (professional Scottish heavy athletics).
 Competitors come from throughout New Zealand and internationally to compete.

 The event hosts over 100 stalls offering quality merchandise and produce.
-In the stalls area there is a children’s fairground, music entertainment, Scottish country dancing and the Taste of Scotland offering a range of Scottish themed food and wine.
+In the stalls area there is a children’s fairground, music entertainment and Scottish country dancing.
+Many stalls have a Taste of Scotland on offer.
 Visitors discover Scottish heritage and their ancestry in Clan Lane.

 The Chieftain’s Welcoming Ceremony is a unique blend of Scottish and Kiwi culture.
 A Karanga

 welcomes the Chieftain, but the response comes from Bag Pipes.
 A Kapa Haka group adds even more